ayrtonm/freebsd-kpi-rs/docs/getting_started.md

 ## Defining a driver

+FIXME: This section became out of date after the switch to not refcounting the softc and ExtRef

 The `driver!` rust macro is the equivalent of using the `DEFINE_CLASS` C macro for device drivers.
 This is a typical way to use it.